 The ruling came in consolidated cases which had been brought in the District of Nevada by Righthaven, LLC, an entity which had been founded for the purpose of receiving assignments of the ability to enforce copyrights.
 The problem was that under the Copyright Act, only a “legal or beneficial owner of an exclusive right under a copyright” can… More

 Big changes may be afoot in copyright law these days, via both litigation and legislation.
 Courts are considering sweeping infringement claims with potentially far-reaching implications, and Congress is beginning the process of a massive overhaul of copyright statutes.
 We provide here a brief rundown of some recent developments.

 Authors Guild v.
 Google

-As we have reported previously, the Authors Guild and representative individual authors have been waging a long-running battle in the Southern District of New York against Google’s GoogleBooks project, an effort to digitize the collections… More
+As we have reported previously, the Authors Guild and representative individual authors have been waging a long-running battle in the Southern District of New York against Google’s GoogleBooks project, an effort to digitize the collections of major… More

 The federal district court in New Jersey has dismissed Stefani Germanotta, a.k.a.
 Lady Gaga, from a copyright lawsuit filed by composer and record producer Calvin Gaines.
 Mr. Gaines alleged in his complaint that his writing and producing partner, Rob Fusari, proved to be something of a Judas by betraying their longstanding collaborative relationship.
 According to Gaines, he and Fusari composed the music and produced the master recordings for several Lady Gaga tracks, including the international megahit Paparazzi.
 The problem, according to Gaines, is that the partnership went from… More